ashispapu/CarND-Path-Planning-Project/README.md

 #### CRITERIA -4
 ##### Car does not have collisions.
 The car does not come into contact with any of the other cars on the road.
-I check distance from the car in front of the ego car and if it is too close then I speed down the ego car. <Code line number 255-268>
+I check distance from the car in front of the ego car and if it is too close then I speed down the ego car.

 #### CRITERIA -5
 ##### The car stays in its lane, except for the time between changing lanes.